JadduAnusha/Starwars/README.md

 ###  Search Functionality

 Implemented a search feature, enabling search for specific starships by name.
-The application dynamically filters the displayed starships based on the search query.
+The application dynamically filters the displayed starships based on the search query and displaying text "No Results Found" if there is no relted search details.

 ### Determining Most Films